Snow

 Flyer

-Next Session: Winter 2024
+Next Session: TBD

 A live-online 4-session workshop for anyone who wishes to foster confidence and resiliency in these difficult times, as we care for our patients, friends, families, ourselves and those in our community at the end of life.
 As an online Zoom course, we will attempt to create as positive, connected and experiential an environment as possible!